ketoloco/SurfScraper/README.md

 ## Requirements

-4/25/2022 Recently Surfline changed the access to the surf report only beeing available unlimited when having a payed Premium account.
+4/25/2022 Update: Recently Surfline changed the access to the surf report only beeing available unlimited when having a payed Premium account.
 Consequently this script requires you to be logged in your premium account while running it.

 ## Purpose